 Even double-digit export growth to China has dropped to 6 percent.
 In China “the slowdown is concentrated in investment and heavy industry,” Germany’s specialty, says Andrew Batson, research director in Beijing for macroeconomic consultants GK Dragonomics.
 “So it makes sense [if] we see a slowdown in Germany’s exports to China.”

 Countries dependent on German customers might suffer, too.
-Andreas Rees, an economist at Unicredit (UCG) in Munich, says Italy and Spain have expanded their exports to Germany in recent quarters.
+Andreas Rees, an economist at Unicredit (UCG:IM) in Munich, says Italy and Spain have expanded their exports to Germany in recent quarters.
 “An economic slowdown in Germany could mean that Italy and Spain would have to do without this growth stimulus,” says Rees.

 Germany is not falling off a cliff.
 After years of below-inflation wage hikes, the unions obtained healthy raises this spring, and consumer confidence is solid.
 The economy may still grow 1 percent this year.
 Yet even ordinary Germans are feeling the psychological weight of the euro debt crisis.
 “I am pessimistic about the future,” says Winfried Wettig, a Frankfurt taxi driver.
 “Either we write checks for the countries in trouble, or they go downhill and our economy is going to suffer.”
 As Italy and Spain probably head for sovereign bailouts, Germany’s creditworthiness could be undermined when it finances yet another rescue effort, says Jamie Stuttard, Fidelity Investments’ head of international bond portfolio management in London.